MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 ## Troubleshoot DNS resolution with private endpoint-based networking

- If you're having DNS resolution issues using private endpoint-based networking, check the following areas:
+ If you have DNS resolution issues when you use private endpoint-based networking, check the following areas:

 - **Validate DNS resolution:** Check if the DNS server or service used by the private endpoint and the connected resources is functioning correctly.
 Ensure that the private endpoint's DNS settings are accurate.
 For more information on private endpoints and DNS zone settings, see [Azure private endpoint Private DNS zone values](/azure/private-link/private-endpoint-dns).
 - **Clear the DNS cache:** Clear the DNS cache on the private endpoint or client machine to ensure the latest DNS information is retrieved and to avoid inconsistent errors.